smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 In any case, if Hmp-To-Santa-Data-Or-Error-Packet is sent in response to a Hmp-From-Santa-Data-Packet flag (regardless of packet being first or not from SimpleIoT/GDP point of view), Device MUST provide TOSANTA-EXTRA-HEADER-LAST-INCOMING-HOP extra header, filling it from LAST-HOP field of the Hmp-From-Santa-Data-Packet.

-On receiving Hmp-To-Santa-Data-Or-Error-Packet, Retransmitting Device sends a Hmp-Forward-To-Santa-Data-Or-Error-Packet towards Root, in 'Guaranteed Uni-Cast' mode.
+On receiving Hmp-To-Santa-Data-Or-Error-Packet, Retransmitting Device sends a Hmp-Forward-To-Santa-Data-Or-Error-Packet towards Root, in 'Acknowledged Uni-Cast' mode.
 To avoid congestion at this point, each Retransmitting Device delays according for FORWARD-TO-SANTA-DELAY (using FORWARD-TO-SANTA-DELAY-UNIT for calculations), where FORWARD-TO-SANTA-DELAY and FORWARD-TO-SANTA-DELAY-UNIT are the values which are locally stored on Retransmitting Device.

 Hmp-Forward-To-Santa-Data-Or-Error-Packet: **\| HMP-FORWARD-TO-SANTA-DATA-OR-ERROR-PACKET-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| NEXT-HOP \| FORWARDED-SOURCE-ID \| REQUEST-ID \| OPTIONAL-PAYLOAD-SIZE \| HEADER-CHECKSUM \| PAYLOAD \| FULL-CHECKSUM \|**